GaziYucel/citationManager/README.md

     ├─ vendor                               # Composer autoload and dependencies ├─ .gitignore                           # Git ignore file
     ├─ CitationManagerPlugin.php            # Main class of plugin
-    ├─ composer.json                        # Composer file, e.g. dependencies, classmap
+    ├─ composer.json                        # Composer configuration file
-    ├─ CONDUCT.md                           # Code of conduct
+    ├─ CODE_OF_CONDUCT.md                   # Code of conduct
     ├─ cypress.config.js                    # Cypress configuration file
+    ├─ index.php                            # Entry point plugin (ojs version 3.3.0)
     ├─ LICENSE                              # License file
     ├─ README.md                            # This file
+    ├─ package.json                         # npm packaging configuration
     ├─ scheduledTasks.xml                   # Scheduler configuration file
     └─ version.xml                          # Version information of the plugin

-### Notes
+Notes

-- Autoload of the classes in the folder `classes` is done with composer [classmap](https://getcomposer.org/doc/04-schema.md#classmap).
+- Autoload of the classes in the folder `classes/` is done with composer [classmap](https://getcomposer.org/doc/04-schema.md#classmap).
+- All classes have namespaces and are structured according to PSR-4 standard.
-- If you add or remove classes in this folder, run the following command to update autoload files: `composer dump-autoload -o --no-dev`.
+- If you add or remove classes in the `classes` folder, run the following command to update autoload files: `composer dump-autoload -o --no-dev`.
 - Running `composer install -o --no-dev` or `composer update -o --no-dev` will also generate the autoload files.
 - The `-o` option generates the optimised files ready for production.

-- If you are developing, you might use the classes in `tests/classes`.
-  Test or sandbox versions of API's will be used in this case, e.g. test.wikidata.org.
-  For using this, use `composer dump-autoload -o --dev` for creating the autoload files.
+### Debugging

+There is a isDebugMode constant in file CitationManagerPlugin.php.
+This constant puts the plugin in debugging mode.
-- If isDebugMode = true, debug information will be written to the log file (see LogHelper class) such as API calls. _Careful with sensitive information, (passwords, tokens) will be written in plain text._
+Extra debug information will be written to the log file (see LogHelper class) such as API calls.
 Debug information is written to the log file in the `files_dir` directory of your OJS instance.
-  You can find this in your config.inc.php file.
+You can find the `files_dir` constant in your config.inc.php file.

+_Careful with sensitive information, (passwords, tokens) will be written in plain text._

 ### Tests

+**Test classes**

+If you are developing, you might use the classes in `tests/classes/`.
+The classes in this folder have the same folder and namespace structure as in `classes` folder.
+The purpose of these classes is to override the main classes.
+You can accomplish this by running the composer command `composer dump-autoload -o --dev`.
+If this is done, then test or sandbox versions of API's will be used.
+For example test.wikidata.org instead of www.wikidata.org.
+Autoload of the classes is done with composer [classmap](https://getcomposer.org/doc/04-schema.md#classmap).
+First the classes in `tests/classes/` are loaded, after which the classes in `classes/` are loaded.
+By doing this in this order, all classes present in `tests/classes/` will override the classes in `classes/`.

+**Headless tests**

 ```bash
 npm install